open-telemetry/opentelemetry-cpp/docs/metrics-api-design.md

 A key:value mapping of some kind MUST be supported as annotation each metric event.
 Labels must be represented the same way throughout the API (i.e. using the same idiomatic data structure) and duplicates are dealt with by taking the last value mapping.

-**Since label sets will often need to be compared, we have chosen to implement labels as a string data type.**
+**To maintain ABI stability, we have chosen to implement this as a KeyValueIterable type.
+However, due to performance concerns, we may convert to a std::string internally.**

 **Calling Conventions**